Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**2.1A.** In Multiplayer tournaments, the usual number of games required to win a match is one.
+**2.1A.** In Multiplayer Tournaments, the usual number of games required to win a match is one.
 If a game ends in a draw, a new game is started including every player in the Pod.

 The winner of a match is the player that won the required number of games, or the player that has won the most games.